jnozzi/cocoadev.com/markdown/IphotoAdjustmentWindow.md

 You'll need the images for it (ganked from iPhoto ^_^;;).
 You can download them (hudButton*.tiff) from our SVN repository here: http://www.andymatuschak.org/websvn/listing.php?repname=Open%20Sword%20SVN&path=/Pixen/trunk/&rev=0&sc=1

-Just do General/PXHUDButton *myButton = General/[[PXHUDButton alloc] initWithFrame:someFrame] and make it a subview of something.
+Just do PXHUDButton *myButton = [[PXHUDButton alloc] initWithFrame:someFrame] and make it a subview of something.
 The height has to be 20, I'm afraid.
 Use setTitle: to set the caption that appears inside the button, and setTarget: and setAction: to set up what happens when you click it.
-If someone feels like making an General/IBPalette, that'd be kinda sweet.
+If someone feels like making an IBPalette, that'd be kinda sweet.
 I'm not entirely sure how.

 I was thinking of making a whole suite of these things.
-Like, an overridden General/NSWindow, too, and so on. iPhoto has images for these widgets: spinner, slider, and button.
+Like, an overridden NSWindow, too, and so on. iPhoto has images for these widgets: spinner, slider, and button.
 It seems like Motion has many, many more, but I can't find the images for them in any of the frameworks included.
 Other things like text boxes can be drawn with bezier paths.
 Oh, and the window that contains this button should have 66% alpha if you're trying to replicate the HUD look.
 Here's the code I use to draw the main window view:

-id path = General/[NSBezierPath bezierPathWithRoundedRect:General/NSInsetRect(frame, 1, 1) cornerRadius:8];
+id path = [NSBezierPath bezierPathWithRoundedRect:NSInsetRect(frame, 1, 1) cornerRadius:8];
-General/[[NSColor blackColor] set];
+[[NSColor blackColor] set];
 [path fill];

 Pretty simple.
-It uses the General/RoundedRectangles category.
+It uses the RoundedRectangles category.

 Oh, and I couldn't figure out how to make the tiny drop shadow draw under the button.
 It just didn't want to render no matter what I did.
 Anyone have any advice on that?

--- General/AndyMatuschak
+-- AndyMatuschak

 ----